jimbrend/jimbrend/README.md

 She said no I said yes.
 She skipped I didn't, Dad again.

 So then, yeah fuck grades dawg.
 8th grade and 9th grade was ok.
 10th grade honor roll anyway...
-11th grade every activity known to man, and then other shit and stuff before graduating from a small DoDDS-E school, again millions of kids every, amazing community, I got a great education on a block schedule and stuff.
+11th grade every activity known to man, and then other shit and stuff before graduating from a small DoDDS-E school, again millions of kids around the world, amazing community, I got a great education on a block schedule and stuff.
 Feel blessed in that regard.

 Meanwhile my stack included: